Negative verb: Hungarian

-Hungarian has lost most evidence of a negative verb, but the negation particle 'nem' becomes 'ne' before verbs in the jussive/imperative (also sometimes called the conditional mood, or J-mood).
+Hungarian has lost most evidence of a negative verb, but the negation particle 'nem' becomes 'ne' before verbs in the jussive/imperative (also sometimes called the conditional mood or J-mood).
 Furthermore, the 3rd person present indicative of the copular verb ('lenni') has unique negative forms 'nincs(en)' and 'nincsenek' as opposed to 'nem van' and 'nem vannak', but only when the particle and verb would occur adjacently.
-In all other instances the copular verb acts regularly.
+In all other instances, the copular verb acts regularly.
 These forms are also unique in that they have an existential role "there is (not)" and "there are (not)".
 In the present indicative 3rd person, copular verbs are not used; rather the absence of a verb (with or without a negation particle) implies the copula.

 Komi

-In Komi language, the negative marker and the form of the negative construction is dependent of the clausal tense.
-If the corresponding affirmative predicate is based in a verbal form, a negative auxiliary is used.
+In the Komi language, the negative marker and the form of the negative construction are dependent on the clausal tense.
+If the corresponding affirmative predicate is based on a verbal form, a negative auxiliary is used.
 This is not convertible for affirmative verbs with nominal forms.
-The negative auxiliary is used in present tense, future tense, 1st past tense of indicative and in the imperative and optative mood.
+The negative auxiliary is used in present tense, future tense, 1st past tense of indicative, and in the imperative and optative mood.